EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

 ## Distributing new content

-To login to the service, just `ssh`:
+To login to the service, just use `ssh`:

 ```shell
 $  ssh cvmfs-upload01.gridpp.rl.ac.uk